Facing PF Compliance Issues with Contractors: What Are Our Options and Liabilities?

 HR-Neha

-My company was using Housekeeping services from external contractor.
-This contractor told us they were paying ESI and PF for these people who they sent for office help/assistance.
-We were not aware that we have to collect PF challans etc from them.
-We did not maintain any details of these people or attendance, etc.
+Hi guys, My company was using housekeeping services from an external contractor.
+This contractor told us they were paying ESI and PF for the people they sent for office help/assistance.
+We were not aware that we had to collect PF challans, etc., from them.
+We did not maintain any details of these people or their attendance, etc.

-Lately we had a PF inspection, and the inspection guy said that he needs PF challans along with ECR for those people who worked as it is the responsibility of the principal employer to ensure that for external contractors also PF is being paid.
-The contractor is not providing us any challan copies, and we looked up details of his establishment code online and from the details online it seems he didn’t make any payments back then.
+Lately, we had a PF inspection, and the inspector said that he needs PF challans along with ECR for those people who worked, as it is the responsibility of the principal employer to ensure that for external contractors, PF is being paid.
+The contractor is not providing us with any challan copies, and we looked up details of his establishment code online.
+From the details online, it seems he didn’t make any payments back then.

-- What are the possible ways around for us as a Company?
+- What are the possible ways around this for us as a company?

-- Is there no liability of this contractor who told us he is paying, he also gave us a breakup of the salary he is paying to them which clearly includes both ESI and PF?
+- Is there no liability for this contractor who told us he is paying?
+He also gave us a breakdown of the salary he is paying to them, which clearly includes both ESI and PF.

-- What penalties this inspection guy can levy on us?]
+- What penalties can this inspector levy on us?

 Would appreciate any help on this matter.